 In some cases, these withdrawal symptoms can worsen and contribute to the onset of seizures, a dangerously high body temperature or sensory hallucinations.

-The Importance of Medically Supervised Detox
+The Importance of Medically Supervised Benzo Detox

-People trying to break free from benzodiazepine- or barbiturate-related problems should always go through detox process in a medically supervised inpatient treatment setting.
+People trying to break free from benzodiazepine- or barbiturate-related problems should always go through the benzo detox process in a medically supervised inpatient treatment setting.
 This is true, in large part, because of the potential severity of the benzo withdrawal symptoms associated with these medications.

-To keep risks as low as possible, doctors do not bring consumption of benzodiazepines or barbiturates to a halt all at once.
+To keep risks as low as possible, doctors do not bring the consumption of benzodiazepines or barbiturates to a halt all at once.
 Instead, they typically switch dependent or addicted users to a stable dose of one of the safest benzodiazepines.